HomeGuidesAPI Reference

 If you plan on using the AOS-CX collection in the Ansible Automation Platform, please see our guide on Using AOS-CX Collection in the Ansible Automation Platform.

-Upgrading Existing Aruba AOS-CX Collections
+Upgrading Existing HPE Aruba Networking AOS-CX Collection

 To upgrade your existing installation of the collection to the latest updated collection, simply re-run the appropriate "ansible-galaxy" command listed above with the -f option.
 Ansible will check to see if the existing collection is out of date and if so, install the latest version.